ArdanaCLM/ardana-dev-tools/README.md

     A minimal single node cloud running a reduced number of services, disabling some of the Metering, Monitoring & Logging (MML) stack using a "hack"

+* adt: 2 node ardana-dev-tools validation testing cloud

+    Extremely mininal cloud (keystone, horizon, tempest OpenStack services only) derived from the `demo` model, with a controller that is also a deployer, and one additional resource node that is available for re-imaging with run-cobbler.

 * demo: A 2 node basic cloud

     A 2 node cloud with no MML stack.
 First node is a single node cloud control plane running only Keystone, Swift, Glance, Cinder, Neutron, Nova, Horizon and Tempest Openstack services, while the second node is a minimally sized compute node.